willsowerbutts/FUZIX/Standalone/distribution/README.txt

+This is a bootable disk image of Fuzix for UNA BIOS based machines:
+ - N8VEM Mark IV SBC
+ - Zeta v2 SBC

-Write the .bin file to an SD card or CompactFlash card.
+Write the relevant .bin file to an SD card or CompactFlash card, or a real hard disk.
 The .bin file is a disk image so it should be written to the raw disk, not as a file on a filesystem on the disk.
-Any disk 128MB or larger will work fine.
+Any drive approx 64MB (or larger) will work fine.

 Under Linux and Mac OS X you can use dd for this.
 For example if your SD card was "/dev/sdc" you would do: